 By early July 5 water was receding on the North Side.
 The people who lived in tents in the river bottom returned to survey the damage.
 Clip is from the July 6 Gazette.

 The Gazette interviewed some longtime residents, some of whom said the flood water of 1866 had risen higher than the flood water of 1889.
-The Gazette pointed out that Fort Worth had been a much smaller town in 1866.
+The Gazette pointed out that Fort Worth had been confined to a much smaller area in 1866.
 Floods also occurred in 1877, 1882, and 1884.
 Clip is from the July 4 Gazette.